 After three superb albums featuring songs by Steven Van Zandt and Bruce Springsteen, Southside Johnny changed record labels from Epic to Mercury and let various band members, particularly guitarist Billy Rush, write the songs.
 Although not as strong as those previous classic albums, the result was actually a good album as it happens, with a lot of the romantic, horn-powered classic Asbury Park sound of those first three albums still present here.
 I always really liked this album.

+Living In The Real World is an energetic and melodic number with great saxophone and a singalong chorus.
+Check out that wonderful sax intro, then Southside's yearning, charismatic vocal.
+I loved this back in 1980 and I still do.
 Your Reply has a bass line to die for, that I had forgotten about and some killer guitar too.
 At the time I didn't pay this track much attention, now I appreciate its bluesy thump a lot more.
 The Time has another good bass line and some jazzy saxophone.
 Southside's vocal is jazzily confident and a bit like that he used to such great effect on 1976's The Fever.
 I Remember Last Night is an irrespressibly strident corker of a rocker, while Wait In Vain is a classic soulful Southside ballad.
 Vertigo is a guitar-driven, quirky rocker.
 This album was a lot better than many expected it to be without Van Zandt's input.
 Well worth a listen.

-The synthesiser and programmed drums introduces My Baby's Touch, which has a soulful vocal from Southside but it is pretty lost beneath all the keyboards and electronic backing.
+More synthesiser and programmed drums introduce My Baby's Touch, which has a soulful vocal from Southside but it is pretty lost beneath all the keyboards and electronic backing.
 The Beast Within has an ABBA-style classical-influenced intro before it goes all Queen on Hot Space.
 It is pretty much a nadir in Southside's long, otherwise distinguished career.
 Ain't Gonna Eat My Heart Out Anymore goes a bit heavy rock at times but it still pretty poor.
 Slow Burn is lifted out of the murk by a solid vocal from Southside, a punchy beat and some much-needed, badly-missed saxophone.
 Along with the title track, it is one of the album's better efforts.
 Ms. Park Avenue has some chunky guitar riffs, but is still blighted by the dominant synthesiser backing.

 Thankfully, the closer, the romantic and soulful Bedtime reminds us what Southside Johnny was all about, and, despite the easy listening laid-back backing, has a typical, yearning Southside vocal.
 I recall at the time thinking "at last, thank goodness for that".
 Overall, however, this album was an unfortunate experiment best left in the vaults.